meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.development.md

 Please execute the following steps:

-1. Open the Marketplace controls on the meshCustomer level.
+1. Open the Marketplace controls on the meshWorkspace level.
 2. Navigate to "Service Brokers".
 3. Choose "Published Service Brokers" for the Service Broker you want to publish.